 Program trial summaries

-Recent research summaries or trials undertaken by the MRU include:
+Recent trial summaries or trials undertaken by the MRU include:

 These programs were tested in classrooms via informal program trials.